easysoa/EasySOA/README.md

 This demo works with several technologies :

- * Soap web service implementaed by a CXF server.
+ * Soap web service implemented by a CXF server.
  * REST/SOAP proxy implemented with Frascati.
  * WSDL2HTML xslt transformation to generate HTML form.